Honeybee-Lee/Security-plus-exam-study-questions/README.md

 backup, but every time the Chief Financial Officer logs in to the file server, the same files are deleted again.
 No other users are experiencing this issue.
 Which of the following types of malware is MOST likely causing this behavior?**<br>
-*Not sure if this was a question, but answer was in a simulation question*<br>

 A. Logic bomb<br>
 B. Cryptomalware<br>